Despite Good News, You’re Not Feeling Better. There’s A Reason Why.

 Roxane Cohen Silver, a professor of psychological science, medicine, and public health at the University of California, Irvine, believes that people’s well-being today must be seen in the context of what transpired in the past year, regardless of whether they feel more hopeful with a new administration.

-Read the whole story: MashableMore of our Members in the Media >
+Read the whole story (subscription may be required): MashableMore of our Members in the Media >